Frequently Asked Questions

 - Respite caregivers who will be serving foster/adoptive parents

 - These classes are not for the general public or generally for birth parents

 How do I sign up for First Aid and CPR?

-- Call the number of the class monitor listed on the First Aid/CPR pages which are always at the end of the Pink Flier.
+- Call the number of the class monitor listed on the First Aid/CPR page and/or also found at the end of the Pink Flier